keyneskanno/sintaxe-basica/README.md

 # sintaxe-basica

-This project is only a way to study the basics of Java and also practicing git commands
+This project is only a way to practice git commands and also the basics of Java

 In order to see if there are files to add in git, type: